Jared-Gross/Daily-Git-Commit/README.md

 2. Add the following line: `59 23 * * * cd /path/to/script/folder/ ; /usr/bin/env /usr/local/bin/python3.8 /path/to/script/main.py`
 3. Thats it!
 Make sure you save and exit.

 Note.
 There may be git config issues, I solved them by generating a GitHub token in the developer settings.
-Using the github token as a login for git.
+Using the github token as a login for git, make sure git is logged in your system.

 Additional information about [crontab](https://crontab.guru)
 ## WHY?!